-By providing the case manager with additional information from your perspective, you can make sure that he or she has a good sense of what's happening in the child or young person's life right now.
-Outcome measurement can help to provide a framework for discussions with the case manager and a focus on areas that matter to the child or young person.
+By providing the case manager with additional information from your perspective, you can make sure he/she has a comprehensive picture of what's happening in the child or young person's life right now.
+Outcome measurement can help provide a framework for discussions with the case manager, and a focus on areas that matter to the child or young person.

 The information you provide by completing the SDQ will also help make sure that issues that matter to the child or young person can be identified upfront.
-These can then be taken into account in planning or reviewing their treatment and care, as well as any referrals to support services.
+These issues can then be taken into account in planning or reviewing the child or young person's clinical treatment and care, as well as any referrals to support services.